netbug94/libreNMS-Deb12-Nginx/Step_04.md

 ___

 - [ ] If everything goes smoothly, back up your progress.
-By this point, you should know how to create a new checkpoint (backup)
+By this point, you should know how to create a new checkpoint

 <div align="center">